-There are useful scripts for downloading and building EEROS applications with your Beagle Bone Blue.
-Switch to your current working directory
+There are useful scripts for downloading and building EEROS applications for your Beagle Bone Blue.
+On your host system, switch to your current working directory

 $ cd /path/to/working/directory

 and clone the following git repository.